shayyan-ai/Linear-Regression-Built-from-Scratch/README.md

 - Pandas
 - Matplotlib

+## Key Finding
+RMSE is 0.83 LPA and have a 27% of average error

 ## Key Learning
 Built the math behind Linear Regression manually instead of using sklearn's built-in model.